xieyuheng/logic-db/README.md

 # LogicDB

-Aims:
+Embedding a Prolog-like logic programming language in JavasScript and TypeScript.

+- Well typed relation in TypeScript.
-- combine logic programming and database in ts/js
+- Combining logic programming and database management.
-- practical and simple API
+- Practical and simple API.

 ## Contributing